-(i) Execution on Alaska Permanent Fund Dividends.
+(hi) Execution on Alaska Permanent Fund Dividends.

 (1) When an Alaska Permanent Fund Dividend is levied upon to satisfy a judgment, the Department of Revenue may deliver the seized funds directly to the court instead of turning them over to the process server who served the writ.
-The Department of Revenue will notify the process server of the amount seized.
+The Department of Revenue will Upon receipt of the funds, the court shall promptly notify the process server of the amount seized.
 Based on this information, the process server shall prepare and file a return of service.
 The court shall disburse the funds as provided by law.